 This graph (Fig. 1) depicts the rate of cross-linking via the force required (Torque) to deform a sample as it progressively cures over time and how changes to temperature affect the time needed to cure the silicone.
-There are practical limits to increasing processing temperatures to reduce cure time, so care must be taken to avoid issues such as scorch.
+There are practical limits to increasing processing temperatures to reduce cure time; for example, the impact on scorch time must also be taken into account.
 Determining the optimal processing temperature is commonly done through experimental evaluation.